samuelgfeller/slim-api-starter/README.md

 necessary dependencies.

 #### 2. Set up the database
-Open the project and rename the file `config/env/env.example.php` to `env.php` and add the local database credentials.
+Open the project and rename the file `config/env/env.example.php` to `config/env/env.php` and add the local database credentials.

 Then, create the database on the server and update the `config/env/env.dev.php`